On top of Haleakala

 “I’ve got to get off this mountain,” he said.
 He was gasping for breath.

 Ken had an angioplasty several years ago, and often gets what his cardiologist calls “extra beats.”
-He was getting lots of extra beats on top of Haleakala.
+He was getting nothing but extra beats on top of Haleakala.

 They whisked us into a cubicle in the emergency room at the Maui Medical Center, then hooked Ken up to an IV and an EKG machine.